ethersphere/swarm/swarm/docs/sw^3/bandwidth.rst

 the cheque is valid if:

 * the contract address matches the address on the cheque,
-* the cheque is signed by the owner (NodeId = public key sent in handshake)
+* the cheque is signed by the payer (NodeId = public key sent in handshake)
 * the signed data is a valid encoding of <contract address,beneficiary,amount>
 * the cumulative total amount is greater than in the previous cheque sent.